 “Please pass another piece of Grandma’s fried chicken,” he said.
 “It’s the best I ever ate.
 And, could you hand me a couple more fried apple pies.
 Grandma knows how to make them just right.”

-“That prayer must have worked,” he said.
-“That farmer did so well he bought a cotton-picking machine and put all of us out of work.”
+“No more picking cotton for that farmer.
+He did so well after that prayer, he bought a cotton-picking machine and put all of us out of work.”

-Posted at 12 noon, Pacific Standard Time, in honor of my father’s tradition
+Posted at 12 noon, Pacific Standard Time, Thanksgiving Day, in honor of my father’s pocket watch time.